wannier-berri/wannier-berri-org/source/exampleFe.rst

    counting starts from zero

 ..
 [9]
-   For description of the format please refer to (Kawamura 2019).
+   For description of the format please refer to (`Kawamura 2019 <https://www.sciencedirect.com/science/article/pii/S0010465519300347?via%3Dihub>`).
 This format is an arbitrary choice, and by means of simple manipulations the file may be transformed to be used by ant other visualization software.